 Recently, the Manateees and Nots from Memphis, all the Pelican Pow Wow bands are really my favorites right now.
 UFUX is Ilth’s new band from Functional Blackouts and Daily Void.
 Mama from Chicago is great!
 Some all time favorites I’ve played with are the Clone Defects, Mentally Ill, Weirdos, Spits, Nobunny, Wizzard Sleeve, and Puffy Areolas.

 In your dreams, who are you on tour with?

-With all of the various mediums that are available to musicians today I’m always curious why they choose and prefer the various mediums that they do.
+With all of the various methods of release that are available to musicians today I’m always curious why they choose and prefer the mediums that the do.
 Do you have a preferred medium of release for your own music?
-What about when you’re listening to and or purchasing music?
-If you do have a preference, can you talk a little bit about why?
+What about when you’re listening to or purchasing music?
+If you do have a preference, can you tell us what it is and a little bit about why?

 Do you have a music collection at all?
 If so, can you tell us a little bit about it?